blissland/bootstrap-mmenu-offcanvas/README.md

 Provides fixes for various issues related to having a static navbar together with the mmenu off-canvas transformations.

+Does not work on IE 8 and below.

 More info on mmenu can be found here: http://mmenu.frebsite.nl/

 Live Demo: http://blissland.github.io/bootstrap-mmenu-offcanvas/